dzackgarza/Notes/Obsidian/zettelkasten/2021-04-26_Introduction_to_Infty_Categories.md

 :::

 :::{.remark}
-Why is this important?
+**Why is this important?**
 Given two morphisms, we can pick a composition, and there are multiple ways to do so.
 We can then look at the middle face to define the actual composition, up to equivalence of morphisms.
 This relies on a choice of homotopy inverse $s$, allowing us to define a map $\circ_s$.
 But given an equivalence, there is a unique homotopy inverse up to homotopy, so any two choices of $s$, say $s$ and $s'$ give homotopic maps $\circ_s$ and $\circ_{s'}$.
-In good situations, we have even more: the space of such choices will be contractible, which is stronger than there just being a homotopy between any two choices.
+In good situations, we have even more: the space of such choices will be [contractible](contractible%20choice), which is stronger than there just being a homotopy between any two choices.
 So composition is "unique", it's just that there's not one preferred choice.
 :::

 :::{.remark}
 Associativity follows from a similar line of reasoning applied to $\Map_{\mathcal{C}}(a,b,c,d)$ on four objects.
-Compare this to Segal categories, where such spaces are part of the data: categories weakly enriched in spaces, and $\infty\dash$categories recover this for free.
+Compare this to [Segal categories](Segal%20categories), where such spaces are part of the data: categories weakly enriched in spaces, and $\infty\dash$categories recover this for free.
 There is a way to think of $\infty\dash$categories as "categories enriched in Kan complexes" with a more strict condition of associativity.
 :::

 :::{.remark}
 We recover all of ordinary category theory when the mapping spaces are discrete.
-Looking at Kan complexes also yields $\infty\dash$categories where all of the morphisms are invertible, so these are in fact $\infty\dash$groupoids.
+Looking at Kan complexes also yields $\infty\dash$categories where all of the morphisms are invertible, so these are in fact [infinity groupoids](infinity%20groupoids).
 For us, "spaces" and Kan complexes are synonymous, and the $\infty\dash$category of spaces will be the fundamental example we run with.
 :::